 Academic accommodations enable qualifying students with disabilities to perform as equals with other students.
-Students must register with SDS so staff can determine eligibility for accommodations.
+Students must register with the SDS so staff can determine their eligibility for accommodations.
 Academic accommodations include:

 Adjustments or modifications to the assignment format and presentation that allow students with disabilities to complete assigned tasks.

 Adjustments or modifications to tests or testing conditions that allow students with disabilities to demonstrate their knowledge and skills in a testing situation.